 - Meat and Tofu – Barbacoa, Carne Asada, Carnitas, Chicken, Chorizo, Steak, Sofritas (vegan tofu with sofrito herbs & spices)

-- Other Toppings – Black Beans, Pinto Beans, Cilantro-Lime Rice (White & Brown), Fajita Vegetables, Romaine Lettuce
+- Other Toppings – Black Beans, Pinto Beans, Cilantro-Lime White Rice, Cilantro-Lime Brown Rice, Cilantro-Lime Cauliflower Rice, Fajita Vegetables, Romaine Lettuce, Supergreens Lettuce Blend

 - Sauces – All Salsas (Roasted Chili-Corn, Tomatillo-Green Chili, Tomatillo-Red Chili, Fresh Tomato), Chipotle Honey Vinaigrette, Guacamole

 - At last check, Queso (sauce), Cheese, and Sour Cream were the only dairy-containing items.

 - According to Chipotle’s website, they do not use eggs (except at locations where breakfast is available), mustard, peanuts, tree nuts, sesame, shellfish, or fish as ingredients in their food.